Utilicraft FF-1080

 The FF-1080 is an aircraft design by Utilicraft Aerospace Industries of Albuquerque, New Mexico, USA, for a twin turboprop aircraft fitted to carry LD3 aircraft cargo containers between large airports and smaller airports.

 Twin Pratt & Whitney Canada PW150C turboprop engines driving 6-bladed propellers provide the STOL performance with takeoff runs of less than 3000 ft.
 The aircraft is designed to carry as much as 20000 lb for a 3200 nmi range carrying beneath its 1315 sqft of high-mounted wings.

 American Utilicraft, the predecessor of Utilicraft Aerospace Industries, patented the design for the FF-1080 in 1991.
 Prototype engineering began in 2000 at Aircraft Design Services Incorporated in San Antonio, Texas.
 A company called Micro Craft was chosen to build the prototype, with plans to build subassemblies at a factory in Huntsville, Alabama, and to assemble the prototype at Gwinnett Airport in Atlanta.

-American Utilicraft entered a memorandum of understanding with the San Juan Pueblo (now known as the Ohkay Owingeh Pueblo) to build a production aircraft assembly plant in northern New Mexico.
-The Ohkay Owingeh Indian pueblo is the owner of Ohkay Owingeh Airport.
+American Utilicraft entered a memorandum of understanding with the San Juan Pueblo (now known as Ohkay Owingeh) to build a production aircraft assembly plant in northern New Mexico.
+The pueblo is the owner of Ohkay Owingeh Airport.
 State officials encouraged the companies and the pueblo to seek state loans to begin production of the aircraft.